oracle-livelabs/database/ahf/ahf-apply-metadata-and-framework-updates/ahf-apply-metadata-and-framework-updates.md

     </copy>
     ```
     Command output:

     ```
+    Removing current timestamp: 20220602 backup directory not allowed.
+Please use ahfctl rollback update -h.
+    ```

+    If the timestamp is not current, then the expected output would be similar to the following:

+    ```
     Deleting backup directories will not allow you to rollback metadata to 20220602 in the future.
 Do you want to continue? [y/n][y]: Y
     Deleted metadata backup directory for: /opt/oracle.ahf/data/work/.exachk_patch_directory/.20220602_metadata_bkp